northy/combinationalcl/README.md

 ### Running in EC2

+Tested on Ubuntu Server 20.04 LTS (HVM), SSD Volume Type - ami-09e67e426f25ce0d7 (64-bit x86).

 You can use:

 ```sh
 screen -S data_collect -dm bash -c "./ec2_collect.sh"
 ```

 To run the data collector in an EC2 environment.
+Don't forget to change \<bucket\> to your bucket name.

 You can check the progress with: